 - Halong Bay: Picturesque boat tours through emerald waters and limestone isles

-- Hoi An: A popular place to have tailor made clothes and suites made to order
+- Hoi An: A popular place to have tailor made clothes and suites made to order, and a beautiful traditional town to boot

 - Cu Chi Tunnels: Underground network of tunnels used by the Viet Cong during the Vietnam War